Pastor Zip's US Lutheran Web Links

 Conservative Lutheran Association

 Formed in 1980, this very small association of churches grew out of Lutherans Alert National, an organization formed in 1965 to oppose the liberalism emerging in the American Lutheran Church.
 They had already in 1969 established the "conservative, evangelical Lutheran" Faith Seminary, whose faculty appears very strong on "conservative" and "evangelical," but pretty weak on "Lutheran."
+Wikipedia entry

 Estonian Evangelical Lutheran Church Abroad